joshmoran/python-quiz/README.md

 1. Overview and Error Handling
 2. Adding new quizzes

-# 1. OVerview and Features
+# 1. Overview and Features

 ## Initial Start
 ### Overview